Psychology & Sociology BSc (Hons)

 The following course-related costs are included in the fees:

-- During year three you will be required to produce a poster presentation to conference expectations.
+- During years two and three you will be required to produce a poster presentation to conference expectations.
 The professional printing of this poster costs £12 each and will be provided through the Central Reprographics Unit at the College

 - You will receive an allocation of pages for printing.
 Once you have used your allocation, you need to charge up your account with more pages